GandalfTheGrayOfHell/disty/README.md

 $ disty push
 ```

-To watch the current status of your project:
+To see the current status of your project:
 ```shell
 $ disty status
 ```